jaxio/celerio-angular-quickstart/README.md

 By default we use a sample H2 database schema.
 Using your own database schema and database engine is just a matter of configuration.
 Check as an example our instructions to [use MySQL][] instead of H2.

+## What to expect?

+The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.

+You may also run a docker image of the sample generated web:

+    docker run -p 8080:8080 nromanetti/celerio-angular-quickstart

+Remember, this is just a generated sample, the idea is to generate your own application using a more realistic database schema.

 ## About the project